benaytms/urbs-gtfs/README.md

 # URBS-GTFS

-Project made to parse the public URBS (Urbanização de Curitiba S/A) data and feed into the Mobility Dataset.
+Project made to parse the public URBS (Urbanização de Curitiba S/A) data and feed into the Mobility Database.

 Mobility Database is a worldwide open public transit data that provides public transport transit information feeds to